subquery/subql/docs/run/run.md

 #### Using a Dictionary

 Using a full chain dictionary can dramatically speed up the processing of a SubQuery project during testing or during your first index.
-In some cases we've seen indexing performance increases of up to 10x.
+In some cases, we've seen indexing performance increases of up to 10x.

-A full chain dictionary pre-indexes the location of all events and extrinsics within the specific chain, and allows your node service to skip to relevant locations when indexing rather than inspecting each block.
+A full chain dictionary pre-indexes the location of all events and extrinsics within the specific chain and allows your node service to skip to relevant locations when indexing rather than inspecting each block.

-You can add the dictionary endpoint in your `project.yaml` file (see [Manifest File](../create/manifest.md)), or alternatively specify it at run time using the following command:
+You can add the dictionary endpoint in your `project.yaml` file (see [Manifest File](../create/manifest.md)), or specify it at run time using the following command:

 ```
 subql-node --network-dictionary=https://api.subquery.network/sq/subquery/dictionary-polkadot